John Ritchie (Maryland politician): Early career

 Ritchie served as captain of the Junior Defenders (militia) and was ordered by President James Buchanan to the scene of John Brown's raid at Harpers Ferry.
 He also served as State's attorney for Frederick County, Maryland, from 1867 to 1871.

 Congress and judicial work

 Ritchie was elected as a Democrat to the Forty-second Congress (March 4, 1871 – March 3, 1873).
 He was an unsuccessful candidate in 1872 for reelection to the Forty-third Congress, and resumed the practice of law in Frederick.
 He was appointed by Governor William Thomas Hamilton on March 16, 1881, chief judge of the sixth judicial circuit and associate justice of the Maryland Court of Appeals to fill the unexpired term of Judge Richard Bowie.

-Ritchie was elected in November 1881 to this office for a term of fifteen years and served until his death in Frederick, Maryland, October 27, 1887.
+Ritchie was elected in November 1881 to this office for a term of fifteen years and served until his death.

+Personal life

+Ritchie was married to Betty Nelson Maulsby, daughter of Colonel William P. Maulsby.
+They had eighteen children, including Emily Nelson Ritchie McLean.